Before & After

 Professional carpet cleaning helps remove deep soil, dust, debris, body oils, stains, odor-causing buildup, and tracked-in grit that regular vacuuming and light surface cleaning can leave behind.
 Results vary by carpet condition, stain age, fiber type, and whether pet urine or previous spot products affected the area.

 Yes, many customers use carpet steam cleaning and hot water extraction to describe the same general professional cleaning category.
 The goal is to use heated cleaning solution and extraction to loosen and remove soil from the carpet.
-Aggie Carpet Cleaning already describes its process as truck-mounted steam extraction on the site.
+Aggie Carpet Cleaning describes its process as truck-mounted steam extraction.

 Aggie Carpet Cleaning uses the Rotovac 360i because its rotary extraction action helps loosen embedded soil from multiple directions before extraction.
 This can be especially helpful for traffic lanes, high-use rooms, and carpet that needs more than a quick surface pass.
 It supports the cleaning process without promising every stain or odor will disappear.